Skip to content

 AppSec Santa is written and maintained by Suphi Cankurt.

-I have worked directly with many of the tools reviewed on this site, both as a user and in collaboration with vendors on product feedback.
 That hands-on experience is the foundation for the assessments published here.
+I have worked directly with many of the tools reviewed on this site, both as a user and in conversations with competing vendors during procurement.

 I am not collecting certifications to pad a resume.
-I have spent years in the trenches of application security, and I built this site because I kept wishing something like it existed when I was evaluating tools myself.
+I built this site because I kept wishing something like it existed when I was comparing tools myself.

 Conflict of interest policy